-The touring around Red is plentiful and glorious.
-Five different backcountry peaks are easily accessible from the resort’s boundary.
+The touring around RED is plentiful and glorious.
+Four different backcountry peaks are easily accessible from the resort’s boundary.
 If you are traveling on your own, please keep in mind that backcountry travelers are solely responsible for their own safety.

 Backcountry touring is only for experienced skiers and riders.
 You should be trained in avalanche skills and should pack the necessary equipment on your trip such as an avalanche shovel, avalanche probes, and an avalanche transceiver.
 A helmet and first aid kit are also highly recommended.
 If you are traveling on your own, please keep in mind that backcountry travelers are solely responsible for their own safety.
 If a rescue is necessary, the skier/snowboarder is responsible for all rescue costs.

 For more route information, visit Backcountry Skiing Canada’s Rossland page

 Mount Roberts is a steep peak with a 50 degree pitch at the summit; a number of couloirs are accessible from the summit.
 The summit is a 45 minute hike from Silver Sheep in the Paradise Basin.
 It is also the site of the Canadian Open Freeskiing Championship.